nuxt-modules/i18n/docs/content/en/setup.md

 }
 ```

-The former approach has the benefit of having having type-checking enabled if you have followed the [Typescript setup](#typescript).
+The former approach has the benefit of having type-checking enabled if you have followed the [Typescript setup](#typescript).

 ## Typescript